SaadShaikh1234/Supply-Chain-MIS-Dashboard-Excel/README.md

 - Executive Summary Dashboard

-The focus of this project is business insight generation, not just visualization.
+The focus of this project is **business insight generation**, not just visualization.

 ---